chengboonrong/Phaser-HTML5-GAME-MAKING/README.md

 # Phaser-HTML5-GAME-MAKING
 Here's what I done to make a simple game using Phaser.js........
+(You should have a local web server to access the file)

 1. DOWNLOAD
 Download Phaser and work locally or develop in the cloud.
 It's up to you!